Other City Tree Regulations

-Neighbors who determine that there is likely a hazardous tree condition on a neighboring property are encouraged to work to correspond with their neighbor, notify them of the concern, and prompt the needed hazard mitigation actions.
-If neighborly correspondence does not prove fruitful, you can call the Urban Forest Manager to request a hazard tree inspection, which may prompt the opening of a Code Enforcement case.
+Neighbors who determine that there is likely a hazardous tree condition on a neighboring property are encouraged to correspond with their neighbor, notify them of the concern, and prompt the needed hazard mitigation actions.
+If neighborly correspondence does not prove fruitful, you can contact the Urban Forest Manager to request a hazard tree inspection, which may prompt the opening of a Code Enforcement case.

 Takoma Park Municipal Code 12.08.010 Infected or Infested Woody Vegetation on Private Property and 12.08.020 Fallen or Dangerous Trees on Private Property